 Germany’s Chaos Computer Club spoofed the iPhone’s TouchID fingerprint reader within two days of its release.
 The group simply photographed a fingerprint on a glass surface and used it to unlock the iPhone 5s.

 Biometric authentication is convenient, but privacy advocates fear that biometric security erodes personal privacy.
 The concern is that personal data could be collected easily and without consent.

 Facial recognition is a part of everyday life in Chinese cities, where it's used for routine purchases, and London is famously dotted with CCTV cameras.
 Now, New York, Chicago, and Moscow are linking CCTV cameras in their cities to facial recognition databases to help local police fight crime.
 Ramping up the technology, Carnegie Mellon University is developing a camera that can scan the irises of people in crowds from a distance of 10 meters.

-In 2018, facial recognition is set to be introduced at Dubai airport, where travelers will be photographed by 80 cameras as they pass through a tunnel in a virtual aquarium.
+In 2018, facial recognition was introduced in Dubai airport, where travelers are photographed by 80 cameras as they pass through a tunnel in a virtual aquarium.

-Facial recognition cameras are already at work in other airports throughout the world, including those in Helsinki, Amsterdam, Minneapolis-St. Paul, and Tampa.
-All that data must be stored somewhere, fueling fears of constant surveillance and misuse of data.
+Facial recognition cameras are also at work in other airports throughout the world, including those in Helsinki, Amsterdam, Minneapolis-St. Paul, and Tampa.
+All that data must be stored somewhere, fueling fears of constant surveillance and misuse of data…

 A more immediate problem is that databases of personal information are targets for hackers.
 For example, when the U.S. Office of Personnel Management was hacked in 2015, cybercriminals made off with the fingerprints of 5.6 million government employees, leaving them vulnerable to identity theft.